-YNAB is great for anyone who's really into keeping tabs on his budget, and it's the budgeting software to check out for anyone who wants to get started with budgeting.
+YNAB is great for anyone who's really into keeping tabs on their budget, and it's the budgeting software to check out for anyone who wants to get started with budgeting.
 It offers some great options for support, and for learning about budgeting and living within your means.

-GNUCash for Linux sports a rather plain-looking interface, but it still has a good feature set, including online stock quotes and multiple currency support.
+GnuCash for Linux sports a rather plain-looking interface, but it still has a good feature set, including online stock quotes and multiple currency support.

 It's suitable for both personal use and small business needs with double-entry accounting.
 It operates on basic accounting principles that are easy to understand and that also ensure your books and financial calculations are kept and done right.
-Mac and Windows ports are available, too, if you're not a purist, and GNUCash offers a pretty nice mobile app as well, although it won't sync with your software.
+Mac and Windows ports are available, too, if you're not a purist, and GnuCash offers a pretty nice mobile app as well, although it won't sync with your software.

 KMyMoney supports investment accounts and can retrieve online stock quotes.
-Personal finance reports can be configured in a number of different ways, and KMyMoney widgets can be installed to add further functionality, such as a pop-up calculator and date selection calendar.
+Personal finance reports can be configured in a number of ways, and KMyMoney widgets can be installed to add further functionality, such as a pop-up calculator and date selection calendar.

-The interface is clean, but perhaps a little too clean: There are no icon buttons for frequently-used features.
+The interface is clean, but perhaps a little too clean.
+There are no icon buttons for frequently used features.
 All commands are done from the File, Edit, or another menu.
 But the online documentation is understandable, so this is definitely worth a try if you want personal finance software with bare-bones features.
 It's released as Open Source Software, designed specifically for use with Linux.

 AceMoney for Linux offers a variety of personal finance reports plus budgeting, investment tracking, and e-commerce features.
-It imports account transactions from most financial institutions using QIF or OFX downloads and it supports over 150 currencies.
-It automatically downloads exchange rates via the Internet.
+It imports account transactions from most financial institutions using QIF or OFX downloads, and it supports over 150 currencies.
+It automatically downloads exchange rates via the internet.

 Linux Personal Finance Software Solutions